 How Topicals work

-THC and endocannabinoids are also similar in that they both bind to cell receptors called CB1 and CB2 receptors.
+THC and endocannabinoids are also similar in that they both bind to cannabinoid receptors called CB1 and CB2 receptors.
 These receptors, and the molecules that bind to them, are responsible for a wide range of biological functions, such as anti-inflammation and pain relief.

-Since there’s usually little to no high, Topicals can be a great choice for people who want the relief without the full intoxicating side effects.
+Since there’s usually little to no high, topicals can be a great choice for people who want the relief without the full intoxicating side effects.

 Pain and Inflammation

 Topicals can treat breakthrough pain, neuropathic pain, and chronic pain.
 In fact, some studies have shown cannabis to be better for treating chronic pain than opioids.
 And since arthritis pain is frequently caused by joint inflammation, treating the inflammation itself relieves pain.
 This is why CBD oil or infused topicals are often seen to reduce pain for conditions such as rheumatoid arthritis or multiple sclerosis (MS).